Valeriy Tibiy with his wife, Aleksandr Skvortsov's wife and their friends before the Court of Appeal. Rostov-on-Don, August 2023

 Case History

-Alexander Skvortsov is one of those convicted in the high-profile “Case of 16”.
+Aleksandr Skvortsov is one of those convicted in the high-profile “Case of 16”.
 Shortly after the believer had served his sentence in full, the security forces searched his house.
-Six months later, in December 2021, searches were carried out at 30 residents of Taganrog.
-Aleksandr was taken away for interrogation and arrested.
-In March 2022, Valeriy Tibiy also became a defendant in a criminal case.
-He was sent to jail despite his serious illness.
-The third defendant in the case, Vladimir Moiseyenko, ended up in jail in July of the same year.
-Investigators accused all three of organizing the activities of an extremist organization.
+Six months later, in December 2021, searches were carried out at the homes of 30 residents of Taganrog.
+Aleksandr was taken for interrogation and detained.
+In March 2022, Valeriy Tibiy also became a defendant in the criminal case.
+He was sent to jail despite being seriously ill.
+The third defendant in the case, Vladimir Moiseyenko, ended up in pre-trial detention in July of the same year.
+Investigators accused all three of organizing the activity of an extremist organization.
 The case went to court in November 2022.
-During the hearings, it turned out that the FSB had been monitoring them since 2016, and the embedded agent recorded conversations about the Bible with believers.
-In June 2023, Skvortsov and Moiseyenko were sentenced to 7 and 6 years in prison, respectively, and Tibiy was sentenced to 6 years suspended sentence.
-The appellate court, and later the cassation court, upheld this decision.
+During the hearings, it turned out that the FSB had been monitoring them since 2016, and an undercover agent recorded his conversations about the Bible with the believers.
+In June 2023, Skvortsov and Moiseyenko were sentenced to 7 and 6 years in a penal colony, respectively, and Tibiy was given a 6-year suspended sentence.
+The court of appeal, and later the court of cassation, upheld this decision.

 Timeline